V-J Day, When the Second Great War Was Finally Over

 What is V-J Day?

-Seventy-five years ago, on April 30, 1945, Adolf Hitler's successor, Karl Dönitz first delivered an act of surrender on the part of Germany, effectively ending hostilities in Europe.
+On April 30, 1945, Adolf Hitler's successor, Karl Dönitz first delivered an act of surrender on the part of Germany, effectively ending hostilities in Europe.
 However, the United States was not at ease, as fighting raged on in the Pacific and in eastern Asia.

 Finally, on August 10, just days after the United States dropped two atomic bombs on Hiroshima and Nagasaki, Japanese officials first announced their intent to surrender.
 On August 15, 1945 (august 14 in the United States), Japan accepted the terms of surrender and World War II was effectively over.
 Since then, August (14)15 has been recognized as Victory over Japan Day, or V-J Day.